lingfennan/android-scan/osi_malloc_report.md

 }
 ```

 Another important thing to note is `record_size` is of type `signed int` and `osi_malloc` takes `size_t`.
 As per the upcasting rule in C which says: for signed to unsigned types, it sign-extends, then casts; this cannot always preserve the value, as a negative value cannot be represented with unsigned types.
-So, if record_size is more than 0x0FFFFFFF (more than max of signed int or -ve) - by the rule of upcasting it will be converted by padding `FF` on MSB.
-It's a bigger problem because if `osi_malloc` is called from a piece code inside the stack that uses a `signed short`, -ve value in the short would introduce the same issue, causing integer overflow and allocating lesser than intended memory.
+So, if record_size is more than 0x0FFFFFFF (more than max of signed int or -ve) - by the rule of upcasting it will be converted by padding `FF` on MSB (most significant bit).
+It's a bigger problem because if `osi_malloc` is called from a piece code inside the stack that uses a `signed short`, -ve value in the short variable would introduce the same issue, causing integer overflow and allocating lesser than intended memory.

 To produce the issue follow below step: